jfherral00/EBN-Simulation/docs/configuration_file.md

 - *path_fidel_rounds*: number of simulations that will be performed by the hypervisor in order to estimate end to end fidelity
 - *epr_par*: EPR that the quantum sources will generate.
 Allowed values: PHI_PLUS or PSI_PLUS
 - *simulation_duration*: duration in nanoseconds of the application simulation phase
+- *loss_strategy*: determines how qubit losses are managed by the network.
+A value of 'e2e' implies that when a qubit is lost, all link level EPRs are restarted.
+When the value 'link' is indicated, the link level entanglement will be regenerated only in the link where the qubit has been lost.

 Nodes
 ------